Ornamental Turning (OT) is the centuries-old practice of decorating

 the back corners of attics or workshops – dusty, unrecognized, and awaiting discovery.
 Museums maintain some of the best machines, notably the British Science Museum in South Kensington, London, and the Musée des arts et métiers in Paris France.

 Today Rose Engine lathes are again being manufactured by a few individuals.
 Most notably are Fred Armbruster, Kelly Erbschloe, David Lindow along with the MADE Lathe crew.
-With the help of today’s technology all of these machine are truly magnificent works of art.
+With the help of today’s technology all of these machines are truly magnificent works of art.

 OT artists network through organizations dedicated to the preservation of this grand art and craft, such as the Ornamental Turners International in the US, and England’s Society of Ornamental Turners.
 The internet has served as a tool in renewed growth over the last 10 years.
 Websites facilitate locating and purchasing OT machines and apparatus, and enthusiasts and practitioners share photos of their process, tools, machines and results on personal websites.
 Today there is a bright future for the regrowth of ornamental & rose engine (guilloche) turning.